foobarjimmy/WeedoTINA2-TMC2208-Hack/README.md

 ![after_replacement_2](./pic/after_replacement_2.JPG)

 # SMT
-Any phone repair shop should have the necessary tools to change on-board HR4988 chips.
+Any phone repair shop should be able to change on-board HR4988 chips.

 # Firmware changes
 I've put pre-compiled hex firmware file in the release.Theoretically speaking the firmware need to be updated to accommodate for the changes(X/Y/Z/E Driver Type changes in firmware).